-(DEPRECATED) It is recommend not to use this option anymore.
-Run the health check heartbeat thread through a native python thread by default.
-If this option is equal to False then the health check heartbeat will inherit the execution model from the parent process.
-For example if the parent process has monkey patched the stdlib by using eventlet/greenlet then the heartbeat will be run through a green thread.
-This option should be set to True only for the wsgi services.
+EXPERIMENTAL: Run the health check heartbeat thread through a native python thread.
+By default if this option isnt provided the health check heartbeat will inherit the execution model from the parent process.
+By example if the parent process have monkey patched the stdlib by using eventlet/greenlet then the heartbeat will be run through a green thread.